My experience in Jerome

 About Jerome:

-Miner’s work was challenging, dangerous, dirty and the town’s Main Street was full of saloons and brothels.
+Miner’s work was challenging, dangerous, and dirty and the town’s Main Street was full of saloons and brothels.
 Today the old saloons and brothels have been turned into gift shops.

 One of my favorite shops was the old Auto Shop.
-It had an old car inside, old service reports, and other things buy and see on display:
+It had an old car inside, old service reports, and other things to buy and see on display:

 The town theater, Liberty Theater, is where my great-grandma played the organ during the silent movie era.
 You can still walk through the theater and see old movie equipment & film on display.

 I had been traveling for a month prior to Jerome and the Clinksdale restaurant was one of my favorite meals during my traveling.
+I had a delicious grilled cheese & salad.

-Reading Recommendations
+Next Reading Recommendations

 Solo in New York City